Veronica

 Cultivating Veronica plants can be quite rewarding due to their beautiful blossoms and low maintenance needs.
 To ensure a thriving garden, follow these key cultivation tips:

 • Pruning: Minimal pruning is necessary.
-However, deadheading the faded flowers can encourage reblooming.
+However, deadheading the faded flowers can encourage reblooming and maintain a tidy appearance.
+Cut back the stems to just above a set of leaves after the first flush of flowers.

 Seasonal Considerations